MuazuDean/MuazuDean/README.md

 Outstanding project management and communications skills Excellent analytical and problem-solving skills.

-I will be glad if my proposal is been favourable considered.

 <!---
 MuazuDean/MuazuDean is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.